tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 ## Decision

 The P2P stack will be redesigned as a message-oriented architecture, primarily relying on Go channels for communication and scheduling.
-It will use IO stream transports to exchange raw bytes with individual peers, bidirectional peer-addressable channels to send and receive Protobuf messages, and a router to route messages between reactors and peers.
+It will use a message-oriented transport to binary messages with individual peers, bidirectional peer-addressable channels to send and receive Protobuf messages, a router to route messages between reactors and peers, and a peer manager to manage peer lifecycle information.
 Message passing is asynchronous with at-most-once delivery.

 ## Detailed Design

 This ADR is primarily concerned with the architecture and interfaces of the P2P stack, not implementation details.
-Separate ADRs may be submitted for individual components, since implementation may be non-trivial.
 The interfaces described here should therefore be considered a rough architecture outline, not a complete and final design.

 Primary design objectives have been: